 TheA122 EPC being substantially identical, that decision remains a priori applicable with the EPC 2000.

 Chapter 6.
 G1 / 88 & #8211; Silence of the opponent

 decision G1 / 88 was delivered on January 27, 1989.

-Suppose the following situation: an opponent has not, after receiving a notification according to R58 (4) CBE73 (today R82 (1) EPC), submitted a comment within one month on the text in which the EPO intends to maintain the patent.
+Suppose the following situation: an opponent does not, after receiving a notification according to R58 (4) CBE73 (Silly & #8217; hui R82 (1) EPC), presented with observation within 1 month on the text in which the EPO plans to maintain the patent.

 The Grand Chamber considers that it would be disproportionate to sanction the silent opponent and to withdraw his right of appeal (point 7 of the reasons).
-Indeed, among many arguments, the Grand Chamber stresses that this sanction is simply not in the spirit of the EPC:
+Indeed, among many arguments, the Grand Chamber stresses that this sanction would simply not be in the spirit of the EPC:

-- where the omission of an act entails a loss of rights, the EPC explicitly provides for it (point 3.1 of the grounds);
+- when the omission of an act leads to a loss of rights, the EPC explicitly provides for it (point 3.1 of the reasons);

 - it would then be necessary to send a notification of loss of rights (R69 (1) CBE73 or now R112 (1) EPC) which is not the case here (point 3.2 of the reasons).